We all know the tea, but smoking chamomile?

 Ever feel that you have a knot in your stomach, or that your stomach is tied up in knots?
-This is a common way that worry and nervousness can manifest physically in the body, and chamomile can help!
+This is a common way that worry and nervousness can manifest physically in the body, and smoking chamomile can help!

 This also makes chamomile helpful for picky eaters and people that experience stress around food and eating.
 Mix chamomile in with your cannabis, and you’ll probably find yourself with the munchies in no time!